ModestGoblin/ModestGoblin/README.md

 ### Aloha 👋

 🔭 I’m currently working on expanding implentation of the Apple HomeKit framework.
-Also painting the [Gobbapalooza](https://www.games-workshop.com/en-CA/Gloomspite-Gitz-Gobbapalooza-2019) Warhammer set(Lots of colours, very fun, learning new techniques🎨).
+Also I am 🖌painting🎨 the [Gobbapalooza](https://www.games-workshop.com/en-CA/Gloomspite-Gitz-Gobbapalooza-2019) Warhammer set(Lots of colours, very enjoyable, learning new techniques and methods).

 <table>
   <body>